 Pro bono legal support | Laura Murphy, Maddocks Lawyers

 We partner with 7 women.
-They are assisted by project manager, Gladness Thompson.
+They are assisted by project manager, Nayeku Sabore.

-Hadija was born in 1974.
-She is the single mother of three children, following the death of her husband.
-She was diagnosed with HIV in 2006.
-Hadija has long had in interest in small business.
-Prior to SEW she was a vendor of second-hand children clothes.
+Hadija was born in 1974 and she the single mother of her three children.
+In 2006, Hadija was diagnosed with HIV, however, she has not let this prevent her from pursuing her deep-rooted interest in small business.
+Prior to SEW she was a vendor of second-hand children’s clothes.

-Jasinta was born in 1968 and has 4 children.
+Jasinta was born in 1968 and has four children.
 Before her husband's death, Jasinta and her partner ran a local gemstone business.
-However, this soon became too difficult to run alone.
-Jascinta reflects that working in social enterprise gives her a sense of purpose and greater flexibility.
+Although this business became too difficult for her to run alone, Jasinta has not abandoned her passion for work.
+Jasinta is grateful that SEW gives her a sense of purpose and greater flexibility.

 Happy W was born in 1976 and is widowed with three children.
 Her children are thriving and are pursuing post-secondary school education.
-Happy is a leader within the business cooperative.
-She enjoys the role she plays in shaping the direction of the business.
+Happy is a leader within the business cooperative and she thoroughly enjoys the role she plays in shaping the direction of the business.